incrypto32/incrypto32/README.md

 With my skill set in various tech stacks and  tools in my tech arsenal I make visionary dreams a reality.
 I am a huge believer of web 3.0 and the upcoming blockchain revolution.

 I make  Dapps, Mobile apps, bots and write APIs and microservices.
-I'm Also experienced in configuring cloud servers and deploying applications to services like AWS, GCP and Digital Ocean.I am linux lover.
+I'm Also experienced in configuring cloud servers and deploying applications to services like AWS, GCP and Digital Ocean.
 I am also into economics and I trade stocks and crypto on the side too.

 I like to dive into theoretical computer science reading papers and research works.
 Besides that I spend my time reading books or watching movies/series and building shitty apps that don't make any sense just for the sake of fun.